floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/07-evaluation.typ

 // TODO: justify choice of metrics

-We distinguish between functional and non-functional metrics.

-=== Functional metrics

 ==== Coupling

 Coupling is a measure of the degree of interdependence between modules in a software system @software_engineering_vocabulary_2017.